DavideSaccardo/Ising-model/README.md

 # Project4_ISING

 In these folders it can be found the codes to study the Ising model for a lattice of dimension numberOfSpinsXnumberOfSpins.
 In particular:
--Example_data: it contains file txt as example of possibles outcomes: in fact these are the data used to create the images shown int he report.
+-Example_data: it contains file txt as example of possibles outcomes: in fact these are the data used to create the images shown in the report.
 For example output100_1e6_005_final_15 contains the mean energy, mean absolute magnetization, susceptibility, susceptibility computed with |M|, specific heat for L=100X100, MC=1e6, stepTemp=0.005, T\in[2.1,2.5].
 I could have included other data, but they were too heavy for github.
--Matlab: it contains the script used to plot the images found in the paper and all the scripts to import data;
+-Matlab: it contains the script (script.m) used to plot the images found in the paper and all the scripts to import data (all the other files .m);
 -Codes: it contains:
 	* main.cpp: it's the code to study the Ising model without parallelization.
 At the beginning you have to decide:
 		-initialTemp: initial temperature at which start the calculations;